Genome Sequencing and Analysis

 What is your turnaround time?

-If you need a project delivered by a certain date, please contact us and we can try to accommodate you to the best of our abilities.
+We aim for 3-4 weeks, but it can sometimes be shorter or longer depending on what else we have in the lab.
+If you need a project delivered by a certain date for grants or publications, please contact us and we can try to accommodate you to the best of our abilities.
 Please let us know this at the time of submission so we can plan properly.

 What are your deliverables?